 In a further nod to environmental sensitivity, ducduc finishes their products with non-VOC (volatile organic compound) and HAP (hazardous air pollutant)-free paints.

-Focusing on these issues will soon be crucial for retailers in today's eco-conscious world, said ducduc's CEO, Philip Erdoes, in an e-mail interview.
-"Being smart green is very soon becoming 'the price of entry,' not just an idea," he said.
+Focusing on these issues will soon be crucial for retailers in today’s eco-conscious world, says ducduc’s CEO, Philip Erdoes.
+“Being smart green is becoming ‘the price of entry,’ not just an idea,” he says.